Tibet at a Glance

-When Tibetans refer to 'Tibet' they are talking about the entity comprising the three provinces of U-Tsang, Kham and Amdo.
-The two Tibetan provinces of Kham and Amdo are now largely incorporated into the Chinese provinces of Qinghai and Sichuan (upper/right regions in brown on the map).
-Tibet's traditional territory now accounts for one quarter of the landmass of the People's Republic of China.
+When Tibetans refer to ‘Tibet’ they are talking about the entity comprising the three provinces of U-Tsang, Kham and Amdo.
+The two Tibetan provinces of Kham and Amdo are now largely incorporated into the Chinese provinces of Qinghai and Sichuan (upper/right regions in brown on the map below).
+Tibet’s traditional territory now accounts for one quarter of the landmass of today’s People’s Republic of China.

-When the Chinese talk about 'Tibet', they are referring only to the Tibet Autonomous Region (TAR), an administrative region created by the Chinese occupiers in 1965.
-The TAR (lower/left regions) comprises less than half the total Tibetan lands and contains only a third of the total Tibetan population.
+When China talks about ‘Tibet’, they are referring only to the Tibet Autonomous Region (TAR), an administrative region created in 1965.
+The TAR (lower/left regions in brown in the map below) comprises less than half the total Tibetan lands and contains only a third of the total Tibetan population.

 Tibet's traditional three provinces are shown along with other regional names.
 Following centuries of isolation, many Tibetans may think of themselves as Khampas or Amdowas before they refer to themselves as Tibetans (not unlike, say, people from Texas).
 However they will invariably consider themselves Tibetans and not Chinese, in spite of half a century of intensive Chinese efforts to erase the notion of a separate Tibetan identity.